 Metatarsalgia Causes, Symptoms & Treatment Options

-Metatarsalgia is a term for pain and inflammation of the ball of the foot.
-The condition is especially common among athletes who play high impact sports due to the stress they place on the balls of their feet when running and jumping
+Metatarsalgia is a term for ball-of-foot pain and inflammation.
+The condition is especially common among athletes who play high-impact sports due to the stress they place on the balls of their feet when running and jumping.

 Overview